 Yes.
 A limited number of need-based and merit-based scholarships and work study arrangements are available.
 Our students come from a variety of socioeconomic backgrounds, and we are committed to making Conservatory financially viable for students admitted to the program.

 How will students be evaluated and given feedback?

 S!
 Conservatory students will be evaluated twice a year, and will receive supportive, individual feedback as they progress.
-Office hours are on Tuesdays from 3:00-5:30 pm and students are encouraged to come in with questions or concerns.
+Office hours are available and students are encouraged to come in with questions or concerns.